Skip to main content

 One type of new device helps the right and left sides of the heart pump in a synchronized fashion.
 It has improved outcomes for certain heart failure patients.
 Another is the newest left ventricular assist device for patients with advanced heart failure. —Dr. Varshney

-How to treat heart failure
+How do you treat heart failure?

 Medication